trskop/command-wrapper/man/command-wrapper.1.md

     * `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section to better understand how the location of the configuration file is determined.

+`${XDG_CONFIG_HOME:-$HOME/.config}/${toolset}/command-wrapper-${subcommand}.dhall`
+:   Subcommand specific configuration file for a *subcommand* that is part of the
+    Command Wrapper distribution.
+This allows each *toolset* to provide its own configuration for these subcommands.

+    If global configuration should be reused by the *toolset* then following pattern should be employed.
+Example is for `exec` subcommand, but it can be used for any subcommand:

+    ```
+    -- This file has following file path:
+    -- ${XDG_CONFIG_HOME:-$HOME/.config}/${toolset}/command-wrapper-exec.dhall

+    let global = ../command-wrapper/command-wrapper-exec.dhall

+    in    global
+        //  { commands =
+                  ./exec/commands.dhall
+                # global.commands
+            }
+    ```

+    Preserving `command-wrapper-` prefix in `command-wrapper-${subcommand}.dhall`
+    configuration file name makes it explicit from where the subcommand came from.
+Toolsets may define subcommands with the same name, but the prefix will be different.

 `${XDG_CONFIG_HOME:-$HOME/.local}/share/man/`
 :   Command Wrapper manual pages are installed into this directory so that
     standard `man` command is able to find them.